Joi/jibot3/plugins/message/README.md

 * message.channels

 ## `keyword`
-The keyword in these files should correspond to a triggering string or regular expression.
+Adding a keyword variable to the plugin file will allow you to override using the filename as the keyword.
+The keyword corresponds to a triggering string or regular expression.
 Slack emoji's can be included as follows (or within a larger string or regular expression):

     keyword=":wave:"